Tsinghua University: Later 20th century (post-1949)

 From 1966 to 1976, China experienced immense sociopolitical upheaval and instability during the Cultural Revolution.
 Many university students walked out of classrooms at Tsinghua and other institutions, and some went on to join the Red Guards, resulting in the complete shutdown of the university as faculty were persecuted or otherwise unable to teach.
 It was not until 1978, after the Cultural Revolution ended, that the university began to take in students and re-emerge as a force in Chinese politics and society.

+During the Criticize Lin, Criticize Confucius campaign of 1973 to 1976, critique groups formed at Tsinghua and Peking University disseminated commentaries under the pseudonym of "Liang Xiao".
+The pseudonym sounds like a person's name but is a homophone for "two schools".

 In the 1980s, Tsinghua evolved beyond the polytechnic model and incorporated a multidisciplinary system emphasizing collaboration between distinct schools within the broader university environment.
 Under this system, several schools have been re-incorporated, including Tsinghua Law School, the School of Economics and Management, the School of Sciences, the School of Life Sciences, the School of Humanities and Social Sciences, the School of Public Policy and Management, and the Academy of Arts and Design.

 In 1996, the School of Economics and Management established a partnership with the Sloan School of Management at the Massachusetts Institute of Technology.
 One year later, Tsinghua and MIT began the MBA program known as the Tsinghua-MIT Global MBA.

 In 1998, Tsinghua became the first Chinese university to offer a Master of Laws (LLM) program in American law, through a cooperative venture with the Temple University Beasley School of Law.